-\begin{examp} Let $A$, $B$ and $D$ be CDG-algebras, $M$ an $(A,B)$-bimodule and $N$ a $(B,D)$-bimodule.
+\begin{examp} Let $A$, $B$ and $D$ be CDG algebras, $M$ an $A\mhyphen B$-bimodule and $N$ a $B\mhyphen D$-bimodule.
 The tensor product $M\otimes_B N$ is defined analogously to how it is defined for DG-modules.
 The tensor product $\otimes_B$ together with the two functors

 constitute an adjunction in two variables.
-See \cite[Section 3.10]{Positselski2011} for an in-depth discussion of the tensor product of CDG-modules. \end{examp}
+See \cite[Section 3.10]{Positselski2011} for an in-depth discussion of the tensor product of CDG modules. \end{examp}

 \begin{definition} Let $\mathcal{C},\mathcal{D}$ and $\mathcal{E}$ be model categories.
 An adjunction of two variables $(\boxtimes, Hom_r,Hom_l)$ is a Quillen adjunction of two variables if the following two conditions are satisfied. \begin{itemize} \item[1.]
 Given cofibrations $f:U\rightarrow V$ in $\mathcal{C}$ and $g:W\rightarrow X$ in $\mathcal{D}$, the pushout product